-Academic Misconduct Procedures
+Academic Integrity Reporting Procedures

 All members of the Harvard Chan community are responsible for upholding the School’s values and standards.
 There are also context-specific elements to every potential violation of standards.
-In recognition that contexts and situations vary, the governance of these standards includes flexibility and multiple paths toward addressing perceived student academic misconduct that include:
+In recognition that contexts and situations vary, the governance of these standards includes flexibility and multiple paths toward addressing perceived student academic integrity violations that include:

 Student Code of Conduct Council hearing involves an incident that is reviewed by the council (a) either when one or both parties prefer a hearing to an internal review or (b) when the incident is serious enough to require a hearing.

 In many instances, allegations of misconduct can be dealt with informally, without proceeding with the disciplinary process.
 Upon receiving a report of potential misconduct, the Associate Dean for Student Services (or designee) promptly conducts a preliminary investigation for the purposes of determining whether the incident should be treated as a disciplinary case.
 As part of this preliminary investigation, the Associate Dean for Student Services notifies the student about the concerns that have been raised and seeks the student’s account of the events in question.
 Students who receive such a notification are strongly encouraged to meet at least once with the Director for Student Affairs or their designee.